futureag/experimental/README.md

 ## Hardware Build:

 Refer to [MVP II](https://github.com/webbhm/OpenAg-MVP-II) for the details on the hardware build of an MVP.
 The goal of this project is break dependencies between the brain code and the hardware that it will be used on.
-Of course at the end of the day everything needs to be compatible bbut we hope to provide configuration flexiblity so that this code can be used with any grow environment that contains compatible sensors and actuators.
+Of course at the end of the day everything needs to be compatible but we hope to provide configuration flexiblity so that this code can be used with any grow environment that contains compatible sensors and actuators.

 ## Build Activities

 ### Assumptions:
 1. NOOB install of Raspbian on Raspberry Pi
 2. The Raspbian system has been configured